coralogix/OTLP-GitHubAction-Exporter/README.md

 A GitHub Action to export Workflow runs as OTel Traces, Metric and Logs via OTLP.

-Forked from [StephenGoodall/OTLP-GitHubAction-Exporter](https://github.com/StephenGoodall/OTLP-GitHubAction-Exporter) in order to develop and maintain it as a core part of GitHub Actions Coralogix Integration.
+Forked from [coralogix/OTLP-GitHubAction-Exporter](https://github.com/coralogix/OTLP-GitHubAction-Exporter) in order to add additional functionality.

 ## Monitoring Github Actions with OTLP